tim0g/timog.org/README.md

 Under the following terms:

-**Attribution** — You must give appropriate credit, provide a link to the license and to [Timog.org](https://timog.org) in each web page where content is used, and indicate if changes were made.
-You may do so in any reasonable manner, but not in any way that suggests Timog.org endorses you or your use.
+**Attribution** — You must give appropriate credit, provide a link to the license and to [Timog.org](https://timog.org) where content is used.

 **ShareAlike** — If you remix, transform, or build upon the material, you must distribute your contributions under the same license as the original.